bulk-reviewer/bulk-reviewer/docs/installation.rst

 2. Download the ``BulkReviewer-x.x.x-x86_64.AppImage`` `AppImage <https://appimage.org/>`_ from the `latest Bulk Reviewer release <https://github.com/bulk-reviewer/bulk-reviewer/releases/>`_.

-3. Move the AppImage to your home directory or desktop and make the file executable.
+3. Move the AppImage to your home directory or desktop and make the file executable (right-click on the AppImage file, select Properties, and then select "Allow executing file as program" under the Permissions tab; or change the file permissions with ``chmod u+x`` in a terminal).

 4. Double-click the AppImage.
 A prompt will ask if you want to integrate Bulk Reviewer with your system.
 Choose "Yes" to install Bulk Reviewer.